smartcontractkit/documentation/docs/resources/link-token-contracts.md

 ## Avalanche

-### Mainnet
+### Avalanche mainnet

 AVAX is the token you use to pay for transactions on Avalanche mainnet.
-You can use the [Avalanche Bridge](https://bridge.avax.network/) to transfer LINK from Ethereum Mainnet to Avalanche mainnet.
+Use the [Avalanche Bridge](https://bridge.avax.network/) to transfer LINK from Ethereum Mainnet to Avalanche.

 | Parameter      | Value                                                                                                                                                                                                              |
 | :------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |